Boot camp (correctional): Australia

-In Australia the Premier of the state of Queensland Campbell Newman announced that bootcamps for convicted young people will open in Townsville and Rockhampton by September 2013, along with two other camps.
-These bootcamps closed in 2015.
+In Australia, the Liberal National Premier of the state of Queensland Campbell Newman announced that boot camps for convicted young people will open in Townsville and Rockhampton by September 2013, along with two other camps.
+These boot camps closed in 2015 under the Labor government.

+China

+In the People's Republic of China, boot camps mainly for internet addiction disorder, known as internet addiction camps or "special training schools" (特训学校 (Tèxùn Xuéxiào)), have been widely criticized for their abusive methods and harsh conditions.

 Canada

 In Canada, participation in boot camp programs is voluntary, so as to avoid any challenges under the Canadian Charter of Rights and Freedoms under which treatment at boot camps could be seen as an infringement on a youth's right to not be subject to cruel and unusual punishment and to ensure security of person.

 The provincial government of Ontario funded a private boot camp project for non-violent juveniles, Project Turnaround, from 1997 to 2004.
 The camp was a "tougher" alternative to Ontario's other youth detention facilities as part of a tough on crime response to increasing youth incarceration rates by the government of Premier Mike Harris.

-Canadian boot camps do not have the time frame of 90 to 180 days and they are restricted to juveniles under 18, and are not yet open to female offenders.
-The judges do not directly possess the authority to send a youth to a boot camp.
-They may impose a sentence of secure or open custody.
-The latter is defined as, "a community residential center, group home, child care institution or forest or wilderness camp..."
-Once an open custody sentence is granted, a correctional official decides whether a sentence is served in a boot camp program.
-But the ultimate decision rests with the young person and the decision is made purely on the merits of the program because the time served remains the same.

-The Canadian system is too new to show any comparable results but research has been done among US boot camps with different emphases, e.g. more on drug treatment or education than solely on military drill.
-According to the findings treatment has a slightly positive impact on the reduction of recidivism over strict discipline.